-POST or visually have open your organization's blueprint on a browser tab.

-□ READ Goal: "My first goal is to set the stage for this session by beginning with our purpose and values."

-READ bullet points below (Pull up your organization's blueprint)

-- Our purpose is always THE highest priority; it shifts us from being reactive to proactive - you are in charge of YOUR thoughts, feelings, and actions no matter what. - Purpose is what we cause for ourselves and for others; purpose connects us to our internal motivation, our WHY.

-READ your organization's PURPOSE on the blueprint.
-Next, share your unique way to highlight it. (use "Alternative ways to communicate purpose and values" from your landing page) This could be a quote, story, question, etc.
+- POST or visually have open your organization's blueprint on a browser tab. - READ Goal: "My goal for this section is - (e.g., "to set the stage for this session by beginning with our purpose and values.") - READ bullet points below (Pull up your organization's blueprint) - Our purpose is always THE highest priority; it shifts us from being reactive to proactive - You are in charge of YOUR thoughts, feelings, and actions no matter what. - Purpose is what we cause for ourselves and for others; purpose connects us to our internal motivation, our WHY. - READ your organization's PURPOSE on the blueprint.
+Next, share your unique way to highlight it. (use "Alternative ways to communicate purpose and values") This could be a quote, story, video clip, meme, poem, question, etc.